Isotopes of lawrencium: Decay products

 Isotopes of lawrencium have also been identified in the decay of heavier elements.
 Observations to date are summarised in the table below:

 Isotopes

 Fourteen isotopes of lawrencium plus seven isomers have been synthesized with 266Lr being the longest-lived and the heaviest, with a half-life of 11 hours.
 251Lr is the lightest isotope of lawrencium to be produced to date.

 Lawrencium-253 isomers

 A study of the decay properties of 257Db (see dubnium) in 2001 by Hessberger et al. at the GSI provided some data for the decay of 253Lr.
-Analysis of the data indicated the population of two isomeric levels in 253Lr from the decay of the corresponding isomers in 257Db.
+Analysis of the data indicated the population of an isomeric level in 253Lr from the decay of the corresponding isomer in 257Db.
 The ground state was assigned spin and parity of 7/2−, decaying by emission of an 8794 keV alpha particle with a half-life of 0.57 s.
 The isomeric level was assigned spin and parity of 1/2−, decaying by emission of an 8722 keV alpha particle with a half-life of 1.49 s.